rsmp-nordic/tlc_programming/stage-based.md

     turn:  {side:}
 ```

-The `quiet` program going through the stages main-side-turn can be visualized as:
+The `quiet` program going through the stages main-side-turn can be visualized as a timeline:

 ```
 stage  |main              |      |side             |   |turn    |   |